-Please note that the Dyslexia Association of London do not offer assessments.
+Please note that the Dyslexia Association of London does not offer assessments.

 At secondary school these indicators become more specific and can include:

-If you believe your child has dyslexia, or their school has suggested there might be an underlying issue, it is important that you speak to their class teacher and SENCO (special needs coordinator) as the school will be able to provide an assessment.
+If you believe your child has dyslexia, or their school has suggested an underlying issue, it is important that you speak to their class teacher and SENCO (special needs coordinator) as the school will be able to advise on the support available.